DulenL30/Plane-Management-System/README.md

-# Plane-Management-System
-A Java-based Plane Seat Management System that allows users to buy, cancel, search, and view airplane seats.
-It features real-time seating plans, pricing logic, and ticket tracking with total sales reporting.

 # ✈️ Plane Management System

 A comprehensive Java-based airline seat reservation system that manages aircraft seating, ticket booking, and passenger information.
 The system provides an interactive console interface for airline staff to handle seat reservations, cancellations, and passenger management.